- Barry Deutsch, Impact Hiring Solutions

 - Dr. Wendell Williams, Managing Director, ScientificSelection

 - Poor hiring practices are common and costly.
-More than two-thirds of hiring managers have made hiring decisions they came to regret.
-One study by REC calculated that the cost of a single bad hiring decision at the middle management level was US$175,000.
+The cost of a single bad hiring decision at the middle management level was US$175,000 according to an REC study.

-- Recruiters know.
-HR is accountable for quality of hire.
-They know that a well-structured interview process can improve the quality of hire and help organizations identify creative candidates.
+- A well-structured interview process can improve the quality of hire and help organizations identify creative candidates.

 - There are no shortcuts to a quality hire.
 A structured interview process is the most reliable way to find top talent.